mahdighorbanpour/serilog-sinks-azurecosmosdb/README.md

 ## XML <appSettings> configuration

-To use the AzureDocumentDB sink with the [Serilog.Settings.AppSettings](https://www.nuget.org/packages/Serilog.Settings.AppSettings) package, first install that package if you haven't already done so:
+To use the AzureCosmosDB sink with the [Serilog.Settings.AppSettings](https://www.nuget.org/packages/Serilog.Settings.AppSettings) package, first install that package if you haven't already done so:

 ```PowerShell
 Install-Package Serilog.Settings.AppSettings